dinesh-coderepo/blogsite/src/blog_posts/AIDeployment/content.md

     - Project repository: [https://github.com/dinesh-coderepo/blogsite](https://github.com/dinesh-coderepo/blogsite)

 3. **Azure Service Principal**:
-      - The additional service principal is created to access the Azure Key Vault, this is done by creating an app registration and adding the service principal to the app registration.
+      - The additional service principal is created to access the Azure Key Vault, this is done by creating an app registration and adding the service principal to have read access to the key vault.
+      - Keep in mind we will be using two service principles, one for deployment using GitHub Actions and other for access azure services.
+      - In order to have these keys for the Translation API, we are generating .env file and adding the keys to it.(their might be a better way to do it, but this worked for me)
       - Name: [bloggerdeployment](https://portal.azure.com/#view/Microsoft_AAD_RegisteredApps/ApplicationMenuBlade/~/Overview/quickStartType~/null/sourceType/Microsoft_AAD_IAM/appId/e91edd51-068a-4702-89de-5b674ab452dc/objectId/3fa0d802-a84e-450f-a12f-16a6967e5fed/isMSAApp~/false/defaultBlade/Overview/appSignInAudience/AzureADMyOrg/servicePrincipalCreated~/true)
       - Note: To access the Azure Key Vault, the service principal needs to be added to federated credentials in the app registration.